Year of Call:

 Recent cases include:

-A v A, successfully resisting an application to set aside a charging order in the Chancery Division, Rolls Building
+- A v A – successfully resisting an application to set aside a charging order in the Chancery Division, High Court

 Bianca was seconded to the US international law firm Willkie Farr & Gallagher where she gained experience in a number of high-profile investigations into corruption and bribery.
 She assisted in relation to investigations being conducted by the Serious Fraud Office, Financial Conduct Authority and US regulators.